Subhashini Kaligotla

 Biography

 Before joining the faculty in Art History and Archaeology, Professor Kaligotla taught at Yale.
-Her teaching and advising span the gamut of the subcontinent’s visual culture: from ancient India to the modern and contemporary periods.
+Her teaching and advising traverse the subcontinent’s visual cultures: from ancient India to the modern and contemporary periods.
+She welcomes applications from students with interests in South Asian art of the ancient to early modern periods and those pursuing cross-cultural projects in which the subcontinent is a significant node.

 Selected Publications